 PHASE 1.
-EXPOSURE The exposure of an asset is the degree to which an asset is susceptible to hazards (e.g., depth of flooding due to sea level rise, storm surge and wave run up).
-Exposure is evaluated by type, magnitude, and duration of flooding using either inundation mapping at an appropriate scale and resolution, or by completing site-specific modeling and mapping of an accepted range of current and future sea level rise projections, storm surge conditions, and wave hazards (including wave run-up if the asset is directly located along the shoreline).
-Measure exposure by overlying the asset footprint with inundation mapping and extracting necessary information, such as depth of inundation, area inundated, and percent of area inundated.
+EXPOSURE The exposure of an asset is the degree to which an asset is susceptible to hazards (e.g., depth of flooding due to sea level rise, storm surge, wave run up, groundwater rise, etc.).
+Exposure is evaluated by type, magnitude, and duration of flooding using either inundation mapping at an appropriate scale and resolution, or by completing site-specific modeling and mapping of an accepted range of current and future sea level rise projections, storm surge conditions, wave hazards (including wave run-up if the asset is directly located along the shoreline), and groundwater rise.
+Measure exposure by overlaying the asset footprint with inundation mapping and extracting necessary information, such as depth of inundation, area inundated, and percent of area inundated.
 In addition, multiple scenarios for static sea level rise and/or storm surge and wave hazards can be used to help determine asset vulnerability under a variety of future conditions.
 If assets are not exposed, no further evaluation is needed.
+Projects that fall within an area of coastal inundation are considered to be exposed to groundwater rise.